If you’re running a WooCommerce store, then allowing users to search by SKUs is a great way to help customers find the right products.

 In this tutorial, we’ll show you how to make WooCommerce product SKUs searchable using any search box on your site.

-Then, tick the box next to the Products source and click Done to save the changes.
+From here, you can tick the box next to the Products source and click ‘Done’ to save the changes.

 Once you’ve added WooCommerce products as a search source, the next step is to make WordPress consider SKUs.